Flex Items

 Avoid Zero: Setting

-, it's advisable to comment or document why a particular setting is chosen, especially if it deviates from the default1
+flex-shrink, it's advisable to comment or document why a particular setting is chosen, especially if it deviates from the default1. -

 flex-basis

-property in CSS Flexbox sets the initial main size of a flex item before any available space is distributed according to the flex-grow
+The flex-basis property in CSS Flexbox sets the initial main size of a flex item before any available space is distributed according to the flex-grow and flex-shrink properties.

-property accepts a length value, a percentage, or the keyword auto
+The flex-basis property accepts a length value, a percentage, or the keyword auto.
+The default value is auto.

 /* Syntax */